Good and Bad Passwords How-To

 from the very beginning, I wanted sites to be able to make

 adjustments suitable to their own needs.
-The generated passwords
+I assumed if they had

 could be made easier or harder or more or less consistent than